bioThai/Demultiplex/Assignment-the-first/Answers.md

    Parse indexes.txt file to get the correct index sequences you're supposed to see in the FASTQ read files.
         Put each index into a dictionary:
             key = the "name" (A1, B1, C9, etc) of each index, value = actual index sequence
+        For each input biological read file (R1, R4 files):
+            For each index in dictionary:
-        For each input biological read file (R1, R4 files), create/open files to hold the FASTQ reads for each index in the dictionary create/open a file to hold the FASTQ reads w/swapped indexes create/open a file to hold the FASTQ reads for
+                create/open files to hold the FASTQ reads for each of these indexes create/open a file to hold the FASTQ reads w/swapped indexes create/open a file to hold the FASTQ reads w/ummatched or low-q-score indexes

+   Open all FASTQ read files (R1, R2, R3, R4)
+        Read each record in R1 file:
+            Extract header line, store in a string variable EXtract seq line, store in a string variable Extract "+" line, store in string variable Extract qscore line, store in string variable Once the qscore line (4th line of record) is read, determine if

    ```